 André Villas-Boas – Chelsea (33 years, 301 days)

-Porto completed a famed unbeaten league campaign during a sole season under his management, as part of a treble including the Taca de Portugal and that aforementioned Europa League triumph.
+Porto completed a famed unbeaten league campaign during their sole season under his management, as part of a treble including the Taca de Portugal and that aforementioned Europa League triumph.

 He arrived at Chelsea after that single stunning season in 2011, but soon found the Premier League a much different proposition and lasted less than a year in west London, sacked in February of his first season as the Blues dropped out of the Champions League places.